 Failure to comply with this Protocol will be treated as a breach of a court order and can result in a fine of up to $100,000 and/or imprisonment of up to 6 months.

-Refer to the above links and Quick Reference Guides for information on connecting to a remote courts event.
+Refer to the following links and Quick Reference Guides for information on connecting to a remote courts event.

 If it is not possible for you to attend the hearing remotely, please tell the court and ask for approval to attend the hearing in person.

-District Court staff will continue to provide regional daily lists to accredited court reporters for all criminal proceedings during the COVID-19 Protection Framework.
+District Court staff will continue to provide regional daily lists to accredited court reporters for all criminal proceedings.

 If you wish to apply to view a hearing remotely, you should contact the registry of the relevant court by email or telephone.